Home About Results Writing Book a Call

 Private Pilot

 I fly because I love it, and I keep working to get better at it.
-Flying gave me language for things I already knew about coaching — the gap between knowing what to do and doing it under pressure, the voice in your head that gets loud when it should get quiet, the moment when trying harder stops being the answer.
+Flying gave me language for things I already knew about leadership — the gap between knowing what to do and doing it under pressure, the voice in your head that gets loud when it should get quiet, the moment when trying harder stops being the answer.

 There was no one I could say this to.
 Until there was.
 That's what made everything else possible.